Kaʻiulani: Overthrow: 1891–1893

 The Committee of Safety, under the leadership of Thurston, met for two days in the final planning of the overthrow, and unanimously selected Sanford B. Dole to lead the coup and organize a provisional government.
 Dole put forth what he believed was a more reasonable immediate plan of action, a possible outcome that had been discussed by others in the kingdom, "...that the Queen be deposed and Princess Kaʻiulani be installed as queen, and that a regency be established to govern the country during her minority..."
-In fact, Cleghorn had also directly approached Thurston the morning before the overthrow, with the exact same proposition.
-Thurston reiterated what he had already told Cleghorn, that the committee had no interest in dealing with a future monarchy in any form, and rejected the plan outright.
-The monarchy was overthrown and the Provisional Government of Hawaii was proclaimed by President Sanford B. Dole on January 17, 1893.
+(Note: Sanford B. Dole recounted his initial meeting with the Committee of Safety in the evening of January 16, 1893, in his memoir:

+I found the meeting unanimously in favor of setting aside the monarchy and establishing a republican form of government with the view of eventual annexation to the United States.
+I suggested, instead of such a scheme, that the Queen be deposed and Princess Kaiulani be installed as queen, and that a regency be established to govern the country during her minority, but I was informed very positively that the supporters of the movement were unanimous in the feeling that no more trial should be accorded to the Kalakaua family or any of its members, and that such a scheme would receive no support and was wholly impracticable.
+After some further discussion, I told them that I would consider their proposition overnight, and give my decision in the morning to the executive committee, which had been created by the Committee of Safety.